Headaches or migraines are common medical problems. With characteristics like head pain, nausea, sensitivity to light, sound, or moving the head.

 - Post-traumatic headaches

-Nearly everyone experiences a headache once in a while.
+Everyone experiences a headache once in a while.

-The type of headache one experiences varies depending on where they feel their pain, how long it lasts, and how intense the sensation feels.
+The type of severe headache one experiences varies depending on where they feel their pain, how long it lasts, and how intense the sensation feels.